-How to get to Raja Ampat?
+How to get to Raja Ampat

 Raja Ampat is a diver’s mecca situated in West Papua, Indonesia’s easternmost province.

 Raja Ampat’s coral reefs are rightly called the ‘bullseye of biodiversity’ with more varieties of marine life than anywhere on the planet.
 This is a destination that should be right at the top of the bucket list.

-The number of marine species is mind boggling and new ones are being discovered every year.
+The number of marine species is mind-boggling, and new ones are being discovered every year.
 This includes the discovery of the unique Raja Ampat ‘walking shark’ only a few years ago.
-Unsurprisingly it is the pinnacle for all serious scuba divers.
+Unsurprisingly, it is the pinnacle for all serious scuba divers.

-It is a true reef to rainforest destination with much to see and do on land too.
-The most iconic attraction is Raja Ampat’s elusive birds of paradise which live wild in the jungles.
+It is a true reef-to-rainforest destination with much to see and do on land too.
+The most iconic attraction is Raja Ampat’s elusive birds of paradise, which live wild in the jungles.

 Wondering if Raja Ampat is worth the expense and the long journey?
 If you’re looking for pristine beaches with virtually no other tourists, turquoise waters, and abundant marine life, Raja Ampat simply cannot be beaten.
 We recommend visiting during the dry season from October to April.

-Quick Answer on Getting to Raja Ampat
+Quick answer on getting to Raja Ampat

 Flying to Sorong, West Papua